 (4) reflecting the underlying causal assumptions, the strategy and the theory as part of learning.

-Note: The TOC is similar to the Logical Framework or Result Chain (see above) in terms of describing the logical steps for achieving our intended results, i.e. from inputs and outputs to outcomes and impacts.
+Note: The TOC can be similar to the Logical Framework or Result Chain (see above) in terms of describing the logical steps for achieving our intended results, i.e. from inputs and outputs to outcomes and impacts.
 However, a TOC pays more attention to causalities and assumptions within the results chains, and it allows for systemic and non-linear relationships as it is not necessarily fixed to the three layers of results.

 An analysis of causal assumptions and the TOC should help reflect the extent to which the development results are realistic.
 They should also help to choose actions that are considered best to deliver results.